-The DeGroot update (Eq~.\ref{degroot-upd:eq}) is a particular case of the $\SOMplus$ opinion update (Eq.~\ref{MB-bup:eq}): We only need to set each tolerance radius constant $\tau_i$ in Eq.~\ref{MB-sup:eq} to 1 since $\SvInit$ is already required to be the unit vector of ones $\mathbf{1}_n$ in $\SOMplus$ models.
+The DeGroot update (Eq.~\ref{degroot-upd:eq}) is a particular case of the $\SOMplus$ opinion update (Eq.~\ref{MB-bup:eq}): We only need to set each tolerance radius constant $\tau_i$ in Eq.~\ref{MB-sup:eq} to 1 since $\SvInit$ is already required to be the unit vector of ones $\mathbf{1}_n$ in $\SOMplus$ models.

-\begin{remark} The main difference between $\SOMplus$ and the DeGroot model (and $\SOMminus$) is that the latter is a \emph{Markovian} process: The next state depends on the current state but not past states.
-In fact, much of the tractability of the DeGroot model derives from its connection to Markov chains.
-Nevertheless, the next state in $\SOMplus$ does not depend on the entire state history but just on the most recent public opinions.
-In the next sections, we will see the impact of this minimal amount of memory on opinion evolution.\end{remark}
+\begin{remark} The main difference between $\SOMplus$ and the DeGroot and $\SOMminus$ models is that the latter two are \emph{Markovian} processes.
+The next state depends on the current state but not past states.
+In fact, much of the tractability of DeGroot models derives from its connection to Markov chains.
+Nevertheless, the next state in $\SOMplus$ models does not depend on the entire state history but just on the most recent public opinions.
+In the next sections, we will see the impact of this limited amount of memory on opinion evolution.\end{remark}